Denis Štojs

 Denis Štojs (born 23 January 1978) is a Slovenian motorcycle speedway rider.

 Career

 Štojs was a member of the Slovenia team at the 2002 and 2003 Speedway World Cups.
 He started in the 2003 Speedway Grand Prix of Slovenia and 2016 Speedway Grand Prix of Slovenia as a wild card.

-He medalled five times at the Slovenian Individual Speedway Championship, always winning the bronze.
+Štojs medalled five times at the Slovenian Individual Speedway Championship, always winning the bronze.